gvwilson/thirdbit/src/fiction/makers-return/index.md

 And now he was gone.
 Peacefully,
 Doc Whinny had said,
-as if that made a difference.
+as if that somehow made it better.
 He was gone,
-and everyone in town knew she was a freak, and Maddy was too busy making googly eyes at Gumption to play or read or, or anything, and—
+and everyone in town knew she was a freak, and Gumption was off in Sandy Bend doing his apprenticeship and Maddy was going there as well to work for the newspaper, so there'd be no one for her to play with or read with or, and why did everything have to be so hard?

 As Mayor Lupus came to the end of her eulogy,
-Sindy wiped her eyes with the handkerchief Mama Roo had insisted she put in the pocket of her dress.
+Sindy wiped her eyes with the handkerchief that her mother had insisted she put in the pocket of her dress.
 "That will be my thanks to those I loved and to the world that gave me the life," she mumbled along with everyone else.